EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"parameter beta defined for the reference level\"
+"parameter beta defined for the reference level"

 LOWER BOUND